 Revenue recognition.
-Revenue from our occupied hotel rooms is recognized as earned on the close of business each day and from concessions and food and beverage sales at the time of the sale.
-Revenues from other services at our hotels, such as spa, parking, and transportation services are recognized at the time services are provided.
-Cancellation fees, as well as attrition fees, which are charged to groups when they do not fulfill the minimum number of room nights or minimum food and beverage spending requirements originally contracted for, are recognized as revenue in the period they are collected.
-Revenues from the Entertainment segment are recognized when services are provided or goods are shipped, as applicable.
+Revenues from occupied hotel rooms are recognized over time as the daily hotel stay is provided to hotel groups and guests.
+Revenues from concessions, food and beverage sales, and group meeting services are recognized over the period or at the time those goods or services are delivered to the hotel group or guest.
+Revenues from ancillary services at our hotels, such as spa, parking, and transportation services, are generally recognized at the time the goods or services are provided.
+Cancellation fees and attrition fees, which are charged to groups when they do not fulfill the minimum number of room nights or minimum food and beverage spending requirements originally contracted for, are generally recognized as revenue in the period we determine it is probable that a significant reversal in the amount of revenue recognized will not occur, which is typically the period these fees are collected.
+We generally recognize revenues from the Entertainment segment at the point in time that services are provided or goods are delivered or shipped to the customer, as applicable.

 Impairment of long-lived and other assets.
-In accounting for our long-lived and other assets (including our notes receivable associated with the development of Gaylord National), we assess our long-lived assets for impairment whenever events or changes in circumstances indicate that the carrying value of the asset or asset group may not be recoverable.
-Recoverability of long-lived assets that will continue to be used is measured by comparing the carrying amount of the asset or asset group to the related total future undiscounted net cash flows.
-If an asset or asset group's carrying value is not recoverable through those cash flows, the asset group is considered to be impaired.
+In accounting for our long-lived and other assets (including our notes receivable associated with the development of Gaylord National and Gaylord Rockies), we assess our long-lived assets for impairment whenever events or changes in circumstances indicate that the carrying value of the assets or asset group may not be recoverable.
+Recoverability of long-lived assets that will continue to be used is measured by comparing the carrying value is not recoverable through those cash flows, the asset group is considered to be impaired.
 The impairment is measured by the difference between the assets' carrying amount and their fair value, which is estimated using discounted cash flow analyses that utilize comprehensive cash flow projections, as well as observable market data to the extent available.

-Recoverability of the notes receivable associated with Gaylord National is measured by comparing the carrying amount of the notes to the fair value of the notes.
+Recoverability of the notes receivable associated with Gaylord National and Gaylord Rockies is measured by comparing the carrying amount of the notes to the fair value of the notes.
 If the carrying value is greater than the fair value, we then assess if the decline in fair value is other-than-temporary.
 If the decline in fair value is deemed to be other than temporary, which is based on our intent and ability to hold the notes receivable to maturity and whether we expect to receive all debt service payments due under the notes, then the notes are impaired.
+Subsequent to the recognition of an other-than-temporary impairment, we account for the notes receivable as if it had been purchased on the measurement date of the other-than-temporary impairment at an amortized cost basis equal to the previous amortized cost basis less the other-than-temporary impairment previously recognized in earnings.
+The difference between the new amortized cost basis and the cash flows expected to be collected is accreted into interest income.